 Here is the in depth and official KAT School History.
 For videos and pictures, see the KAT Facebook Timeline Page.
 You can also see details of many of the below events on Colorado Martial Arts News.
-You can also jump to the overview.
+You can also jump to the overview or the newsletter archive.
 This page is updated every December.

 December 2017: KAT becomes the world’s first martial arts school to secure their black belt records on the Ethereum blockchain.

 November 2017: KAT/Storm grappling team attends Fight 2 Win BJJ Nationals and earns several medals.
 In the black belt test, Master Bill promoted to 7th Dan, Master Bethany and Master Steven promoted to 5th dan, Master Joseph Lopez and Master Sam Douglas promoted to 4th Dan, Chad Anderson and Byron Kish promoted to 2nd Dan, and Kristabelle D, Shayna Reibman and Mark Morehead promoted to 1st Dan.

 September 2017: KAT Hosts the Ninja Mile.
 Winners are Adara Pottle, Levi S, Sheila D, Sam D, Rylan G and Kyra Pottle.